Mexican Flan de Calabaza (pumpkin flan)

 Flan de calabaza placed on a serving plate with caramel sauce drizzled over.

-Slice and serve your flan de calabaza with the caramel sauce spooned over each slice.
+Slice and serve the flan with the caramel sauce spooned over each slice.

 Notes & Tips